-1. To be eligible to compete in the market swine division, a 4-H'er must be enrolled in the swine project and must have had his/her animal at the county weigh-in.

-2. Market hogs must be owned and tagged by the exhibitor by the Spring county weigh-in.
-Purchase official 4-H tags at the Extension Office.

-3. All Swine will check / weigh in from 6-8 p.m. on Monday, July 18.
-Livestock will release from 8:30 - 10:00 a.m.
-Sunday, July 24.

-4. Market hogs may show regardless of weight but must weigh a minimum of 210 pounds to be eligible to sell in the sale.

-5. Breeding gilts will not be weighed.

-6. Market swine shown in market classes cannot be shown in breeding classes and Breeding gilts shown in breeding classes cannot be shown in market classes.

-7. In purebred breeding gilt classes, exhibitor must be prepared to show registration of transfer papers in club member's name by weigh-in date.

-8. The Top 5 overall market swine will be recognized.
+- 1. To be eligible to compete in the market swine division, a 4-H'er must be enrolled in the swine project and must have had his/her animal at the county weigh-in. - 2.
+Market hogs must be owned and tagged by the exhibitor by the Spring county weigh-in.
+Purchase official 4-H tags at the Extension Office. - 3.
+All Swine will check / weigh in from 6-8 p.m. on Monday, July 17.
+Livestock will release from 8:30-10:00 a.m.
+Sunday, July 23. - 4.
+Market hogs may show regardless of weight but must weigh a minimum of 210 pounds to be eligible to sell in the sale. - 5.
+Breeding gilts will not be weighed. - 6.
+Market swine shown in market classes cannot be shown in breeding classes and Breeding gilts shown in breeding classes cannot be shown in market classes. - 7.
+In purebred breeding gilt classes, exhibitor must be prepared to show registration of transfer papers in club member's name by weigh-in date. - 8.
+The Top 5 overall market / breeding swine will be recognized.
 No premium is awarded for this honor.

-Class 1 Fitting & Showing, Senior Division, age 14 and older

-Class 2 Fitting & Showing, Intermediate Division, Ages 11 - 13
+These animals can come from any class.
+It is at the judge's discretion as to what classes these animals are selected from.
+Each class champion and reserve class champion need to be prepared. - Class 1 Fitting & Showing, Senior Division, age 14 and older - Class 2 Fitting & Showing, Intermediate Division, Ages 11 13

-Class 3 Fitting & Showing, Junior Division, Ages 7 - 10

-Class 4 Market hogs (gilt and barrows, purebred or crossbred).
+- Class 3 Fitting & Showing, Junior Division, Ages 7 10 - Class 4 Market hogs (gilt and barrows, purebred or crossbred).
 Farrowed after January 1, of current year